Young-Don Choi

 ABSTRACT:

 This HydroShare resource aims to assess data consistency among two server-side methods (GeoServer and THREDDS Data Server) and the conventional data distribution approach (manually collecting and sharing at file-level).
 The evaluation spans three different-sized watersheds: Coweeta subbasin18, Scotts Level Branch, and Spout Run with 10, 30, and 60 m DEM resolutions, respectively.
-The resulting nine case studies, derived from the combination of three methods and three watersheds, are individually presented in separate HydroShare resources (HS 5 - 13), yielding a total of nine RHESSys daily streamflow output files.
+The workflow for resulting nine case studies, derived from the combination of three methods and three watersheds, are presented in one HydroShare resource (HS 7), yielding a total of nine RHESSys daily streamflow output files.

 Within this resource, we include these nine output files and provide three Jupyter notebooks for conducting evaluations.
 Each notebook is dedicated to a specific watershed and focuses on the three methods, facilitating a comprehensive analysis of data consistency.